How QTrobot can positively impact the learning opportunity of children with autism spectrum disorder

 Frequency of stereotypical behaviours per minute

-The fact that children direct more attention towards the robot, imitate the robot as much as they imitate a human, and engage in less repetitive or stereotyped behaviours with the robot represent an increased learning opportunity for children with ASD.
+The fact that children direct more attention towards the robot, imitate the robot as much as they imitate a human, and engage in less repetitive or stereotyped behaviours with the robot represents an increased learning opportunity for children with ASD.

 * The study results are published in the Ro-Man 2018 and Human-Robot Interaction Conference 2018.